BeepIsla/csgo-commend-bot/README.md

   - username `String`: Username of the account you want to boost
   - password `String`: Pasword of the account you want to boost
   - sharedSecret `String`: Optional shared secret if the account has two factor authentication
+- fetcher:
+  - username `String`: Username of the account you want to use for automatically fetching server - Only required when using `auto` for `serverID` field - **Non-Prime accounts might encounter errors**
+  - password `String`: Password of the account you want to use for automatically fetching server
+  - sharedSecret `String`: Optional shared secret of the account you want to use for automatically fetching server
+  - maxTries `Number`: Maximum amount of tries before cancelling fetching
+  - tryDelay `Number`: Amount of milliseconds to wait between each try
 - method `String`: Define the method - Valid values: `LOGIN` & `SERVER` - [Read More](#botting-method)
 - target `String`: SteamID/VanityURL/ProfileURL of target
 - serverID `String`: ServerID, **or** IP, **or** `auto` of the server - [Read More](#server-id)